voxel51/fiftyone-teams-app-deploy/docker/README.md

 `docker build --no-cache --build-arg TOKEN=${TOKEN} -t voxel51/fiftyone-teams-app:v0.2.2 .`

+## Initial Installation vs. Upgrades

+`FIFTYONE_DATABASE_ADMIN` is set to `false` by default.
+This is in order to make sure that upgrades do not break existing client installs.

+- If you are performing a new install, consider setting `FIFTYONE_DATABASE_ADMIN` to `true`
+- If you are performing an upgrade, please review our [Upgrade Process Recommendations](#upgrade-process-recommendations)

+### Upgrade Process Recommendations

+The FiftyOne Teams 0.8.8 Database (version `0.16.6`) is forward-compatible with the FiftyOne Teams 0.9.2 Client (database version `0.17.2`).
+Voxel51 recommends the following upgrade process:

+1. Ensure all Python clients set `FIFTYONE_DATABASE_ADMIN=false` (this should generally be your default)
+1. Upgrade FiftyOne Teams Python clients to FiftyOne Teams v0.9.2
+1. Upgrade your FiftyOne Teams App deploy to version v0.2.2
+1. Have an admin set `FIFTYONE_DATABASE_ADMIN=true` in their local Python client
+1. Have the admin run `fiftyone migrate --all` to upgrade all datasets
+1. Use `fiftyone migrate --info` to ensure that all datasets are now at version `0.17.2`

 ## Deploying the FiftyOne Teams App container

 In a directory that contains the `docker-compose.yml` and `.env` files included in this directory, on a system with docker-compose installed, edit the `.env` file to set the four parameters required for this deployment.